-- No grading curve will be applied unless the final class average is lower than 72.5% (C-).
+- No individual exceptions to this grading scale will be considered. - Letter grades will be applied without rounding; for example, 93.499% would be an A- and 93.500% would be the lowest average to earn an A. - No grading curve will be applied unless the final - class average is lower than 72.5% (C-).
 If the average final course grade is lower than 72.5%, an equal number of points will be added to each student's grade until the average is 72.5% (C). - No extra credit assignments are anticipated.
 If extra credit is available, it will be announced to the entire class.